 The library participates with most other Illinois libraries in reciprocal borrowing.
 Most libraries will honor your library card, but will require that you register as a reciprocal borrower and be in good standing at this library.
 There will be certain restrictions on reciprocal borrowing.

 If there is an item the library does not own that you feel would be beneficial to the collection, you can make suggestions for purchase.
 There are suggestion cards available at all public service desks.
 These suggestions will be forwarded to the appropriate department for consideration.
 You can also make a suggestion online, by clicking Suggest A Purchase.

 If you have not previously set up a PIN, the library has provided you with one.
-It is “changeme” and we recommend that you change it at your earliest convenience for security reasons.
 If you have previously setup a PIN and cannot remember it, please click on the “Forgot your PIN?“ link on the logon page.